Fall 2020: Zoom, Tuesdays 12:15pm-1:15pm & Wednesdays 8:00pm-9:00pm

 Interests and Research

-Tunç Şen is a historian of the Ottoman Empire, whose research revolves around questions about the history of science and divination, history of mentalities and perceptions/computations of time, history of books/manuscripts and their readers, and social history of scholarship and education in the early modern era.
-His current book project based upon his award-winning dissertation and tentatively titled “The Masters of Time: Astrologers and Scientific Expertise at the Early Modern Ottoman Court” examines the role of stargazers as scientific experts in measuring, displaying, and interpreting time, ranging from chronological dating to designation of precise auspicious moments.
+Tunç Şen is a historian of the Ottoman Empire and modern Turkey, whose research revolves around questions about the history of science and divination, history of mentalities and time, history of books/manuscripts and their readers, and social history of scholarship and education.
+His first book project based upon his award-winning dissertation and tentatively titled “The Masters of Time: Astrologers and Scientific Expertise at the Early Modern Ottoman Court”examines the role and scientific authority of stargazers in measuring, displaying, and interpreting time, ranging from chronological dating to the designation of precise auspicious moments.

 Şen is a member of an international research project Geographies and Histories of the Ottoman Supernatural Tradition: Exploring Magic, the Marvelous, and the Strange in Ottoman Mentalities led by Dr. Marinos Sariyannis and funded by the European Research Council.
 He is also co-chairing the Columbia University Ottoman and Turkish Studies Seminars and sitting on the advisory board for the Manuscripts of the Muslim World project.
 For more frequent updates about his scholarly activities, see here.